Saturday! Hassan! Shettihalli Church! Road trip!

-That’s me posing in the rain 😀 – It was drizzling as we walked towards the Marigold patch.
-There were few farmers lazing around, resting, who guided and showed us the path to the field, also warned us about the slippery mud paths.
+That’s me posing in the rain :D. It was drizzling as we walked towards the Marigold patch.
+Few farmers were lazing around, resting, who guided and showed us the path to the field.
+Also warned us about the slippery mud paths.
 They were quite excited to have visitors to their farm all the way from Kerala.

 Well, we never got to see the sunflower field but was fortunate to stand amidst the marigolds while returning to Bangalore from Hassan.
 PS: Do not “stampede” in these fields if ever you chance upon one…